 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-***IMPORTANT INFORMATION READ CAREFULLY*** COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAM SESSIONS on the BURNABY CAMPUS 1.
-Mid-term: Saturday, 11 February 2023 2.
-Final: Saturday, 25 March, 2023 This class meets once per week for 3 hours in a virtual classroom AND requires an additional 1 hour per week as an online component.
-Course is 48 hours - 36 in class and 12 online.
+***IMPORTANT INFORMATION READ CAREFULLY*** COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAMs at the Burnaby Campus.
+1. Midterm Exam: Saturday, October 21st, 2023 2.
+Final Exam: Saturday, December 9th, 2023 This class meets once per week for 3 hours in a virtual classroom AND requires an additional 1 hour per week as an online component.
+Course is 48 hours – 36 in class and 12 online Note: No class on Saturday, September 30th (National Day for Truth and Reconciliation), Saturday, November 11th (Remembrance Day)

 Upon successful completion of this course, the student will be able to: